landau351/landau351.github.io/_posts/2014-10-21-Bounds-checking-is-important.md

 The actual bug worked like this;

 Suppose today is the last day of May, the date would be incremented, then the function call would look like this;
 	CurrentMidnight = DateToSeconds(32, 5, 95);

-The DateToSeconds() function at least checked things and if it detected an error it would pass back -1.
+The `DateToSeconds()` function at least checked things and if it detected an error it would pass back `-1`.
 So the code was essentially doing this;
 	CurrentMidnight = -1;

-For fans of the Y2038 issue (http://en.wikipedia.org/wiki/Year_2038_problem) that represents 03:14:07 UTC on Tuesday, 19 January 2038
+For fans of the Y2038 issue [Year 2038 problem](http://en.wikipedia.org/wiki/Year_2038_problem) that represents 03:14:07 UTC on Tuesday, 19 January 2038
 I had not heard of Y2038 at that time but '-1' represents the largest number you can hold in an 32-bit int which is the year 2038.

 So records were stamped with 2038 for 15 minutes till the next PABX date-realignment.